CV

 RESEARCH INTERESTS

-• Surveillance, privacy, and digital theory
+• Surveillance, Security, and Privacy Studies

 • Comparative politics